sovware/directorist/readme.txt

 == Frequently Asked Questions ==

-= Is Directorist freemium in type? =

-Directorist is a free business directory plugin that offers a number of paid extensions to extend the functionalities of your directory listing website.
+= Is Directorist - Business Directory Plugin freemium in type? = Directorist is a free business directory plugin that offers a number of paid extensions to extend the functionalities of your directory listing website.

 = How to make a listing featured? =
 You can make a listing featured according to the respective pricing plans.

-= Is there any widget facility with Directorist Business Directory plugin? =

-Absolutely, you will get 35+ custom widgets using this awesome plugin.
+= Is there any widget facility with Directorist Business Directory plugin? = Absolutely, you will get 35+ custom widgets using this awesome plugin.

-= Is Directorist compatible with any themes out there in the market? =

-Yes, Directorist is built in such a way that it works smoothly with all the major themes in the market.
+= Is Directorist - Business Directory Plugin compatible with any themes out there in the market? = Yes, Directorist is built in such a way that it works smoothly with all the major themes in the market.

-= Can I translate the plugin to my language and make it multi-lingual? =

-Yes, you can use the Loco Translate plugin or Poedit tool to translate your directory into your language.
+= Can I translate the Directorist - Business Directory Plugin to my language and make it multi-lingual? = Yes, you can use the Loco Translate plugin or Poedit tool to translate your directory into your language.
 You can also make it multi-lingual using the gTranslate or Polylang plugin.
 For more information and guidelines refer to the blog post [here](https://directorist.com/blog/how-to-make-directorist-multi-lingual).

 = What types of directories can I build? =
 Directorist is a complete directory solution and in combination with its advanced extensions, you can build directories of any kind.
 For example:

 * Booking directory
 * Classified directory
 * Service-based directory
+* Hotel directory
 * Local directory
 * Restaurant directory
+* Professional directory
 * Car directory
 * Member directory
 * Real-estate directory and many more